geoschem/gcpy/docs/source/Regridding.rst

 :literal:`GEOSChem.Restart.20190701_0000z.c48.nc4` restart file from C48 to
 C60 to demonstrate the standard cubed-sphere regridding process:

 #.
-Create a source grid specification using :code:`gridspec-create`:
+Create a source grid specification using :code:`gridspec-create`.

    .. code-block:: console